Multi-Layer Personalized Federated Learning for Mitigating Biases in Student Predictive Analytics

-Given a series of activity $A_u = \{\textbf{a}_{u,1}, \textbf{a}_{u,2}, ..., \textbf{a}_{u,t} \}$, the goal of outcome prediction is to predict a binary classification label $s_u \in \{0, 1\}$, representing whether the student passes the course or not.
-We follow \cite{https://doi.org/10.48550/arxiv.2208.01182}'s suggestion and leverage attention-based Gated Recurrent Units (GRU), known for their ability to capture dependencies over long time periods~\cite{Chu2021ClickBasedSP}.
+{ Given a series of activities $A_u = \{ \textbf{a}_{u,1}, \textbf{a}_{u,2}, ..., \textbf{a}_{u,t_u} \}$, the goal of outcome prediction is to infer a binary classification label $s_u \in \{0, 1\}$ indicating whether the student successfully completed the course or not.
+Note that $t_u$, the total number of activities for student $u$ used for modeling, can vary based on the time-frame of interest for the prediction tasks; it can represent any segment of the course duration, such as the entire course, or segments more appropriate for early detection prediction, e.g., the first couple weeks of the course.
+This flexibility allows for tailored analyses at different stages of the course, accommodating various intervals of student engagement.
+The specific designations of $t_u$ used in our experiments will be detailed in the experiments section.}

+We follow \cite{https://doi.org/10.48550/arxiv.2208.01182}'s suggestion and leverage attention-based Gated Recurrent Units (GRU) to capture dependencies over long time periods~\cite{Chu2021ClickBasedSP}.
 The model takes encoded activities as an input, generates learned representations for each student, and predicts learning outcome.
-The hidden state of the GRU model is formulated as
+The hidden state of the GRU model is defined as follows:

-Encoding a long time sequence $\textbf{a}_{u,t}$ into a single final state $\textbf{h}_{u,t}$ might be unrealistic.
-To overcome this,~\cite{Vaswani2017AttentionIA} proposed a self-attention mechanism that weights the $\textbf{h}_{u,t}$ over time.
-Specifically, instead of forcing the network to encode all the information into the final state, an attention module takes all the $\textbf{h}_{u,t}$ as inputs and generates the learned representation $\widetilde{\textbf{h}}_u$ as an output.
-Adopting this idea for our setting, we define an attention module as:
+Encoding a long temporal sequence $\textbf{a}_{u,t}$ into a single final state $\textbf{h}_{u,t}$ can lead to substantial loss of information.
+To address this concern, ~\cite{Vaswani2017AttentionIA} introduced a self-attention mechanism that assigns weights to $\textbf{h}_{u,t}$ across time.
+Rather than forcing the network to condense all information into the final state, an attention module accepts all $\textbf{h}_{u,t}$ as input and produces the learned representation $\widetilde{\textbf{h}}_u$ as output.
+Applying this concept to our context, we define an attention module as: